blogs banner

 Health, Safety, and Occupational Hazards

-In Pakistan, labor laws rigorously address health, safety, and occupational hazards to protect workers across various sectors.
-These laws ensure safe working conditions and impose specific obligations on employers to mitigate risks and promote workplace health.
-Here’s a detailed overview of the key regulations and their implementations:
+In Pakistan, labor laws rigorously address health, safety, and occupational hazards to protect workers across a wide range of sectors.
+These regulations aim to ensure safe and humane working conditions by placing clear obligations on employers to minimize risks and foster a secure work environment.
+The following are key laws and frameworks that define workplace safety standards in Pakistan:

 The Factories Act, 1934